~

 Looks good right?
 Be careful with this.
 It can go from 0 to 100 ugly real quick.

 What if req is a struct with many fields?
 So in each test case you need to set up req.
 They are almost the same, but with some error case you must alter req.
 It's easy to be init with wrong value here (typing maybe ?).
-Also all req looks similiar, kinda duplicated.
+Also all req looks similar, kinda duplicated.

 tests := []struct{